Inside the investigation targeting Narre Warren homeowners from war-torn South Sudan

 "Ngouth used the funds in Sportscars NAB bank account to purchase the Narre Warren property in his sole name ...
 I suspect that Sportscar was set up for the sole purpose of moving money from overseas into Australia to purchase the property without alerting Centrelink."

 The family home is not the only purchase under scrutiny.
-Titchiang is the registered owner of a 2016 Audi A1 purchased for $35,274 on August 17, 2015 and Dijok is the registered owner of a BMW 316i, purchased a week later for $63,000.
+Titchiang is the registered owner of a 2016 Audi A1 purchased for A$35,274 on August 17, 2015 and Dijok is the registered owner of a BMW 316i, purchased a week later for A$63,000.

-Police say the Audi was purchased with money wired through the Sportscars account and $8000 cash.
+Police say the Audi was purchased with money wired through the Sportscars account and A$8000 cash.

 "My investigations show that the bank accounts of Ngouth, Nyawarga or Mai do not reflect any corresponding withdrawals that can account for the origin of the (Audi money) deposit into Sportscars' bank account," Mr White said.